 More recently, Mei et al [83] have proposed a solution to render both shadows and reflective caustics under environment lighting.
 Their method is based on Spherical Radiance Transfer Maps including Spherical Shadow Maps for both mutual and self-shadow rendering.
 These maps have to be pre-computed for every one of the several thousand mesh vertices, and their resolution should be large enough to cover hundreds of sampled directions.
 Thus the time taken by preprocessing is out of proportions, and large amounts of data have to be maintained.
 Moreover, there are limitations, the most severe being that the objects are not deformable, not allowing for widely used techniques like skeletal animation.
 It is also assumed that lights are distant and minor artifacts may appear on objects close to each other because of the spherical approximation.
 The main caveat of the Spherical Shadow Map method is that shadow maps are rendered for the vertices.
-Then, when the illumination of a vertex is computed, sampled directions.
+Then, when the illumination of a vertex is computed, sampled directions are tested against this map to see whether the environment map is occluded in that direction.
 This setup requires a large number of shadow maps, and could result in inaccurate per-pixel results, depending on tessellation.